Manifesto

 Ritual

-A system is never neutral; it either stabilizes what matters or locks in what is broken.
-Many modern cities are the result of systems functioning exactly as designed, producing environments that no one would choose if they were fully awake.
-Our work is to build the systems that carry weight in the right direction, so that what is worth building can endure.
+These foundations can appear in isolated moments, but civilization depends on their alignment and persistence over time.
+No system is neutral.
+It either stabilizes what matters or locks in what is broken.
+Many modern cities are the result of these structures functioning exactly as designed, producing environments that no one would choose if they were fully awake.
+Boise Rising works to build the civic structures that carry weight in the right direction, so that what is worth building can endure.

 THE ALIGNMENT